Student charter

 - assessment of your work carried out fairly, impartially and in accordance with the highest academic standards

-- access to library (which has its own service charter) and information technology including our virtual learning environment to support your studies
+- access to information technology, including our virtual learning environment, as appropriate to support your studies

 Your commitment to us